derhuerst/hafas-gtfs-rt-feed/readme.md

 [Install and run the NATS Streaming Server](https://docs.nats.io/nats-streaming-server/run) as documented.

-*Note:* If you run Nats Streaming on a different host or port, pass a custom `NATS_URL` environment variable into all `hafas-gtfs-rt-feed` components.
+*Note:* If you run Nats Streaming on a different host or port, pass a custom `NATS_STREAMING_URL` environment variable into all `hafas-gtfs-rt-feed` components.

 ### set up PostgreSQL